Fliplet/fliplet-cli/docs/API/integrations/sso-saml2.md

 When everything is set up, clicking the sign in button on the Fliplet app should redirect the user to your login screen.
 Once a login succeed, the user will be redirected back to the Fliplet app at the screen you selected in the component configuration.

+### Exposing data

+Your IT might ask you what data should be exposed to the Fliplet app with the integration.
+We usually recommend our clients to expose the following properties of the **user** object:

+- `email`
+- `given_name`
+- `surname`

 ### Adding more security to your app

 Once the integration is all working, you can secure your app by requiring a valid SAML2 session to all screens except the login one.
 This only takes a few seconds via the **App security** tab of your app settings: